Charlie Parker: 1945–1953: Solo career

-Only in 1945, after the AFM's recording ban was lifted, did Parker's collaborations with Dizzy Gillespie, Max Roach and others have a substantial effect on the jazz world.
+Only in 1945, after the AFM's recording ban was lifted, did Parker's collaborations with Dizzy Gillespie, Max Roach, and others have a substantial effect on the jazz world.
 One of their first small-group performances together, a concert in New York's Town Hall on June 22, 1945, was rediscovered in 2004 and released in 2005.
 Bebop soon gained wider appeal among musicians and fans.

 On November 26, 1945, Parker led a record date for Savoy Records, marketed as the "greatest Jazz session ever".
-Recording as Charlie Parker's Reboppers, Parker enlisted sidemen Gillespie and Miles Davis on trumpet, Curley Russell on bass and Max Roach on drums.
+Recording as Charlie Parker's Reboppers, Parker enlisted sidemen Gillespie and Miles Davis on trumpet, Curley Russell on bass, and Max Roach on drums.
 The tracks recorded during this session include "Ko-Ko", "Billie's Bounce", and "Now's the Time".

-In December 1945, the Parker band traveled to an unsuccessful engagement at Billy Berg's club in Los Angeles.
+In December 1945, the Parker band traveled to an unsuccessful engagement at the Billy Berg's club in Los Angeles.
 Most of the group returned to New York, but Parker remained in California, cashing in his return ticket to buy heroin.
 After he dedicated one of his compositions to local drug dealer "Moose the Mooche" at a studio session in the spring, the dealer was arrested, and without access to heroin, Parker turned to alcohol addiction.
 He suffered a physical and mental breakdown after a studio session in July 1946 for Dial Records, and was briefly jailed after setting the bedsheets of his Los Angeles hotel room on fire and then running naked through the lobby while intoxicated, after which he was committed to the Camarillo State Mental Hospital for six months.

 When Parker was discharged from the hospital, he was healthy and free from his drug habit.
-Before leaving California, he recorded "Relaxin' at Camarillo," in reference to his stay in the mental hospital, at one of two successful recording sessions.
+Before leaving California, he recorded "Relaxin' at Camarillo", in reference to his stay in the mental hospital, at one of two successful recording sessions.
 The first took place with a septet while the other paired Parker with pianist Erroll Garner's trio and vocalist Earl Coleman.
 Upon returning to New York in 1947, Parker resumed his heroin usage.
 He recorded dozens of sides for the Savoy and Dial labels, which remain some of the high points of his recorded output.
 Many of these were with his new quintet, including Davis and Roach.
 Parker and Davis disagreed on who should be the quintet's pianist, with Parker originally hiring Bud Powell for a May 1947 recording session but later favoring Gillespie's arranger, John Lewis; Davis preferred Duke Jordan.
-Ultimately the quintet used both, as Parker wanted to balance leadership of the group with mentoring younger musicians such as Davis.
+Ultimately, the quintet used both, as Parker wanted to balance leadership of the group with mentoring younger musicians such as Davis.